Ecwid/ecwid-api-docs/includes/_application_storage.md

 ### Edit storage data

 Use this method to update data in the storage.
-If the key you specify in the request doesn't yet exists, the corresponding value in the storage will be created.
+If the key you specify in the request doesn't yet exist, the corresponding value in the storage will be created.
+You can also update public application config by accessing `public` key in your request.

 #### Request